Triangulated categories of mixed motives: Realizations

-which commute with the six operations of Grothendieck.
+{DXE@$\Der(X,\mathcal{E})$} We thus have realization functors which commute with the six operations of Grothendieck if ever $S$ is the spectrum of a field (Theorem \ref{thm:realcommute6op}).
 Furthermore, $\Der(-,\mathcal{E})$ is a motivic category which is $\QQ$-linear (in fact $\mathbf{K}$-linear), separated, and continuous.
-Observe furthermore that, if $S$ is the spectrum of a field , then $\Der(-,\mathcal{E})$ is also pure (\ref{purityoverfields}), so that the six Grothendieck operations preserves constructible objects in $\Der(-,\mathcal{E})$ (\ref{grothendieck6op}).

 For an $S$-scheme $X$, define